lifecycle-project/ds-upload/TROUBLESHOOTING.md

 # Package won't install

 ## Prerequisites
-You need these packages to can make use of the LifeCycle R-package.
+You need these packages to can make use of the dsUpload R-package.

 * opalr (>= 1.2.0),
 * dplyr,